Electronic BlueBook (EBB)

 - Download and install the EBB software on your laptop and follow the instructions to activate the software by running a practice exam

-- Once you have watched the training video and installed the software, you must complete and sign the Certification of EBB Training Completion found on the class and exam schedules web page, https://law.wayne.edu/students/academic-schedule and bring it to the Records and Registration Office in room 1223 to obtain your LEC card.
+- Once you have installed the software, you must complete and sign the Certification of EBB Training Completion found on the class and exam schedules web page, https://law.wayne.edu/students/academic-schedule and bring it to the Records and Registration Office in room 1223 to obtain your LEC card.
 You must turn in your form before the start of the exam period in order to receive an LEC card for that exam period.
 IF YOU DO NOT TURN IN YOUR FORM PRIOR TO THE EXAM PERIOD, YOU CAN NOT TAKE YOUR EXAMS ON A LAPTOP.

 Only students displaying valid LEC Cards on their desks will be permitted to use laptops during their final exams.